t3nsor/us-immigration-faq/general.md

 # General questions about the US immigration system
+This section of the FAQ covers questions that apply broadly to foreigners regardless of their particular class of admission.

 ## What's the difference between "visa" and "status"?
 A *visa* is issued to a foreign national by the State Department at a consular post outside the United States.
 It should be presented when seeking admission to the United States at a port of entry.
 Most foreign nationals must have a valid visa in order to enter the United States [1][2].